 God brings us back to where we began.
 Down we come from the Mount of Transfiguration to minister to those bound with demons.

-Now when I had returned, behold, at the bank of the river were very many trees on the one side and on the other.
+When I returned, there, along the bank of the river, were very many trees on one side and the other.
 (Ezekiel 47:7)

 The “very many trees” are of course the saints who have been made trees of eternal life by being made part of the one eternal Tree of Life, Christ.

 He shall be like a tree planted by the rivers of water, that brings forth its fruit in its season, whose leaf also shall not wither; and whatever he does shall prosper.
 (Psalms 1:3)

 We find our greatest joy when we understand that our spiritual progress has not been for our own elevation but so we may assist others.
 We have now become a tree planted by the rivers of life.
 Those who have no eternal life may live by the eternal life of God that comes from us.

 Then he said to me: “This water flows toward the eastern region, goes down into the valley, and enters the sea.
 When it reaches the sea, its waters are healed.
 (Ezekiel 47:8)

 The “sea” speaks of mankind.
 Mankind is sick and needs healing.
 Here is a picture of the revealing of the sons of God and the healing of spiritually dead mankind.

 Arise, shine; for your light has come!
 And the glory of the LORD is risen upon you.